jhpyle/docassemble/presentation/presentation.md

     yesno: defendant_caused_injury
     ---

-The system will figure out automatically what questions to ask, and will not ask any unnecessary questions.

 This is what makes it a good expert system platform for law.
-As a lawyer, I think in terms of statutes and regulations, multi-part tests from common law, and legal terms that have definitions you look up in another place, such as the definitions section of a statute.

-That is how things are done in the docassemble system: you express legal knowledge by writing bits of Python code that reference variables, which are in turn defined by other bits of Python code.
+As a lawyer, I think in terms of statutes and regulations, multi-part tests from common law, and legal terms that have definitions you look up in another place.
+That is how things are done in the docassemble system: you express legal knowledge by writing snippets of Python code that reference variables, which are in turn defined by other bits of Python code, or by asking the user a question.

-You might think it's crazy to expect lawyers to learn Python.
-Well, it's the programming language that is closest to plain English, and the language used to introduce programming to nine year olds.
-To write an interview in docassemble you do not need to know much beyond the if/then/else statement.
+You might think I'm crazy to expect lawyers to write snippets of Python code.
+But it's the programming language that is closest to plain English, and it's the language that nine year olds learn to program in.
+At the same time, Python is also a powerful, general-purpose language in which anything can be done.
+It is simple for the uninitiated but imposes no limits on professionals.

-But Python is also a powerful, general-purpose language in which anything can be done.
-It is simple for the uninitiated but imposes no limits.
-Docassemble uses object-oriented programming.
-That sounds complicated, but it actually makes life easier.
+Docassemble even uses what's called object-oriented programming.
+That sounds complicated, but it actually makes programming easier and more intuitive.

     ---
     question: Organizations that can help you